On $\omega$-Strongly Measurable Cardinals: Variations of Strong Measurability

-We start with several observations concerning a natural generalization of the notion of $\omega$-strongly measurability. \begin{definition} Let $S \subseteq \kappa$, $S \in \HOD$ stationary and $\eta$ a cardinal in $\HOD$. $\kappa$ is $(S,<\eta)$-strongly measurable if there is no partition in $\HOD$ of $S$ into $\eta$ many disjoint stationary sets. $\kappa$ is $(S,\eta)$-strongly measurable if it is $(S, <(\eta^{+})^{\HOD})$-strongly measurable. \end{definition} Therefore a cardinal $\kappa$ is $\omega$-strongly measurable if it is $(S^{\kappa}_{\omega},\eta)$-strongly measurable for $\eta$ such that $\left(2^\eta\right)^{\HOD} < \kappa$. \begin{theorem}[Woodin] Let $\delta$ be an extendible cardinal.
+\begin{theorem}[Woodin] Let $\delta$ be an extendible cardinal.
 Then the following are equivalent: \begin{enumerate} \item There is a regular cardinal $\kappa \geq \delta$ which is not $\omega$-strongly measurable. \item There is a regular cardinal $\kappa \geq \delta$ which is not $(S, \delta)$-strongly measurable for some $S \in \HOD$ which consists of singular ordinals of cofinality $<\delta$. \item The $\HOD$-conjecture. \item There is no regular $\omega$-strongly measurable cardinal above $\delta$. \end{enumerate} \end{theorem} For the proof see \cite[Theorems 197, 212, 213]{Woodin-SuitableExtendersI}.
 Without the assumption that the ordinals of $S$ have fixed $V$-cofinality the equivalence might fail.

-The next two results provide necessary and sufficient conditions for a cardinal $\kappa$ to be $\omega$-strongly measurable in $\HOD$.
-Both will guide us in devising the main forcing construction, which will be used to prove theorem \ref{THM1}.
+The next result provides a necessary and sufficient condition for a cardinal $\kappa$ to be $\omega$-strongly measurable in $\HOD$.
+This observation will guide us in devising the main forcing construction, which will be used to prove theorem \ref{THM1}.

-\begin{lemma} Let $\kappa$ be $(S,{<}\kappa)$-strongly measurable.
-Then $S$ is contained in the regular cardinals of $\HOD$, up to a non-stationary error. \end{lemma} \begin{proof} The proof follows the standard proof for Solovay's splitting theorem, in the case of non-Mahlo cardinal, as appear for example in \cite{JechSetTheory}.

-Let $S' \subseteq S$ be the set of all $\HOD$-singular ordinals in $S$ and suppose, towards a contradiction, that $S'$ is stationary.